 We maintain an executive life insurance plan for our key executives which became effective in 2012.
-As part of this plan, we pay recoverable premiums on split-dollar life insurance policies that provide a death benefit payable to the executive's beneficiary is equal to two times the base salary that was in effect at the time the executive first commenced participation in the plan.
-Participating executives become vested under the plan upon the first of (1) the executive's tent anniversary of continuous participation in the plan, (ii) the executive's for (iii) the executive first commenced participating age 65, the executive first commenced participating age 65 but prior to attaining age 65, the executive receive from the Company an assignment of their policy.
-If a vested executive terminates employment from the Company after attaining age 65 but prior to participating in the plan for 10 years, the Company will continue to pay premiums on their policy through the tenth anniversary of the executive's commencement of participating in the plan and the executive may then elect to receive a massignment of the policy.
-In either case, if the executive assumes the policy, the Company will first withdraw from the policy is full cash value.
+As part of this plan, we pay recoverable premiums on split-dollar life insurance policies that provide a death benefit to beneficiaries designated by each participating executive.
+The portion of the death benefit payable to the executive's beneficiary is equal to two times the base salary that was in effect at the time the executive first commenced participation in the plan.
+Participating executives become vested under the plan upon the first of (i) the executive's tenth anniversary of continuous participation in the plan, (ii) the executive's attainment of age 65, or (iii) the executive's death.
+If a vested executive terminates employment with the Company prior to attaining age 65, the executive may then elect to receive from the Company an assignment of their policy.
+If a vested executive terminates employment from the Company after attaining age 65 but prior to participating in the plan for 10 years, the Company will continue to pay premiums on their policy through the tenth anniversary of the executive's commencement of participation in the plan and the executive may then elect to receive an assignment of the policy.
+In either case, if the executive assumes the policy, the Company will first withdraw from the policy its full cash value.